SIPHER Products

 6. Changes in mental AND physical health can be separately studied.
 7. Regular updates into the future are expected, 8.
 Comparability – between areas, ideally comparable between England & Scotland, 9.
 High resolution – available for small areas with LA as a minimum, 10.
 Disaggregate – available by subgroups (e.g. broken down by age, sex etc).

-The data set has been subject to a thorough geographical harmonisation and review process.
+The dataset has been subject to a thorough geographical harmonisation and review process.
 In addition, the dataset contains a number of supplementary health and demographic indicators for all local authorities.
-The major strength of this data set is the wide range of potential applications; from descriptive analyses to studies examining the complex relationships between economic inclusion and health and wellbeing.
-The data set is available as an open access resource via the Open Science Framework: https://osf.io/vnsur/ The DCE data on relative preferences allow the calculation of equivalent income - a quantitative preference-based single metric of wellbeing - for any combination of SIPHER-7 indicators.
+The major strength of this dataset is the wide range of potential applications; from descriptive analyses to studies examining the complex relationships between economic inclusion and health and wellbeing.
+The dataset is available as an open access resource via the Open Science Framework: https://osf.io/vnsur/ The dataset has been subject to a thorough geographical harmonisation and review process.
+In addition, the dataset contains a number of supplementary wellbeing and demographic indicators for all local authorities.
+The major strength of this dataset is the wide range of potential applications; from descriptive analyses to studies examining the complex relationships between economic inclusion and health and wellbeing.
+The dataset is available as an open access resource via the Open Science Framework: https://osf.io/s24ye/ The DCE data on relative preferences allow the calculation of equivalent income - a quantitative preference-based single metric of wellbeing - for any combination of SIPHER-7 indicators.
 The samples are large (ranging from 1000 to 3000, totalling just under 11,000) and representative of the UK general public in terms of age and sex.
 Public policies aim to improve wellbeing and to reduce wellbeing inequality.
 When there is a conflict between these, policy makers need to make difficult decisions.
 The quantitative data on inequality aversion is derived from discussion groups, where participants had the opportunity to examine the trade-off exercise in detail.
 The results help inform policy makers on the trade-offs between the two policy aims that members of the public would support.
 Different surveys have different health and wellbeing indicators, and this dataset allows the estimation of a statistical mapping algorithm between them.
 This would allow predicting SIPHER-7 information where the relevant variables are not available.

 Limitations The accuracy of the SIPHER Synthetic Population depends on the quality and availability of the underlying data.
 Some variables may have poor completion rates in the underlying survey, resulting in missing data after linkage.
 Despite the high number of participants in the Understanding Society survey, explicit spatial constraints cannot be applied when creating the datasaet.
 This means that an individual who was interviewed as part of the survey and who is actually residing in place X can be assigned to a variety of places A, B, and C, as long as they match the demographic constraints such as age, sex, marital status etc. Although recent updates of the code have led to more constraints on how to perform this selection process, it is important to remember that the creation of the SIPHER Synthetic Population is based on associations and descriptive statistics.
 It can only ever serve as an approximation of the true population in Scotland, England and Wales - which is likely to be much more heterogenous and diverse than the population captured in the synthetic data source.
 Therefore, all results obtained from the SIPHER Synthetic Population should always be interpreted carefully as model output, and not as equivalent to a population-based register.
-The data set cannot resolve situations where no data is available at all or where sampling in surveys is not representative of small geographical units.
+The dataset cannot resolve situations where no data is available at all or where sampling in surveys is not representative of small geographical units.
 For a few of the indicators, exact definitions differ between countries.
 For example, there are different definitions of fuel poverty in use in Scotland and England.
 In these cases, national deciles were created and comparable alternative indicators were identified.
 For example, food insecurity was used as an alternative cost-of-living indicator.
+It should be noted that the metrics for two indicators differ from those in the SIPHER Inclusive Economy (Local Authority) Level Dataset: (1) Indicator 5A (poverty), low income before housing costs (BHC) was used, rather than after housing costs (AHC); (2) Indicator 5B (cost of living), fuel poverty was used, rather than food poverty.
 Currently not available.
 Currently not available.
 Currently not available.

 Geography Individuals in the SIPHER Synthetic Population have a geography assigned to them (a synthetic DZ/LSOA).
 This allows all levels of geography upwards from DZ/LSOA Level for Scotland, England and Wales - excluding Northern Ireland - to be analysed and modelled.
 The exact geographical resolution is indicator-dependent.
 Typically, the following resolutions are available for Mortality: DZ/LSOA Level for Scotland, England and Wales and LA Level Longitudinal (2017-2021) and geographically harmonised data is available at the level of local authorities in England, Scotland, and Wales.
-The data set covers all 363 local authorities in Great Britain, reflecting their 2021 boundaries according to ONS definition.
+The dataset covers all 363 local authorities in Great Britain, reflecting their 2021 boundaries according to ONS definition.
+Longitudinal (2019-2021) and geographically harmonised data is available at the level of electoral wards in England, Scotland, and Wales.
+The dataset covers 7,973 of 8,020 wards in Great Britain, reflecting their 2022 boundaries according to ONS definition.
 The surveys collected data from participants resident in the UK with sampling quotas for age and for sex.
 UK with sampling quotas for age and for sex.
 The survey collected data from participants resident in the UK with sampling quotas for age and for sex.
 Oversamples Scotland.

 Variables / Indicators A large variety of variables can be included.
 This includes all variables included in the Understanding Society survey - the underlying survey data source.
 It also possible to estimate other derived variables from this data source, for example ‘Equivalent Income’, using the ‘Equivalent Income Calculator’ method.
-The data set includes measures of mortality, physical, and mental health, and composite measures combining mortality and health.
+The dataset includes measures of mortality, physical, and mental health, and composite measures combining mortality and health.
 It is open to data updates, and additional health indicators can be estimated and incorporated if required.
+Details on all indicators are outlined in the Technical Report for the SIPHER Inclusive Economy Indicator Set – See Additional Resources.
 Details on all indicators are outlined in the Technical Report for the SIPHER Inclusive Economy Indicator Set – See Additional Resources.
 In addition to the DCE choice data, the surveys include participant self-reported data on: SIPHER-7; household size; age; gender; etc. Surveys (1) and (2) use the original SIPHER-7.
 Surveys (3) and (4) use the revised version of SIPHER-7.
 In addition to the inequality aversion task, the survey include participant self-reported data on: SIPHER-7; household size; age; gender; etc. The indicator sets and questions included in the survey: SIPHER-7; ICECAP-A; EQ-5D-5L; SF-12 v2; HUI; WEMWBS; EQ-HWB; ONS-4; Understanding Society items on crime and housing; items from the Labour Force Survey, the Living Wage Foundation questionnaire; education, income, ethnicity, children, informal caregiving; gender, age; etc. Includes sampling weights to correct for age and sex with respect to the mid-year UK population estimate.

 Time Period The latest release reflects the years 2019-2021.
 Results from the UK census 2011 are used as constraints for the spatial microsimulation - the process generating the Synthetic Population.
 Preliminary updated version for England and Wales are available which are based on the UK census 2021.
 However, Scotland has not yet published all required input data from its most recent census.
 DZ/LSOA/MSOA Level: typically, cross-sectional representing the period covered by the synthetic population.
 Local Authority level: typically, longitudinal for 2004-2020 when based on non-synthetic data.
 Data will be updated as new data becomes available.
 Longitudinal data are available for every year between 2017 and 2021.
+Longitudinal data are available for every year between 2019 and 2021.
 There are four datasets: (1) people’s personal preferences in autumn 2020; (2) people’s personal preferences in autumn 2021; (3) people’s personal preferences in spring 2022; (4) people’s social preferences in spring 2022.
 Dataset (2) includes returning respondents from (1).
 Otherwise, the observations are independent.
 Data collected: summer - autumn 2022.
 Data collected: late 2022.

 Missing Data The level of missing information for a particular variable is determined by the levels of missingness in the underlying Understanding Society survey.
 Level of missing data determined by data availability.
 Older data not always comparable across time or form for some indicators.
 Missing data were imputed using a sophisticated multiple imputation algorithm.
 In some cases, only cross-sectional measurements were available, which were carried forward or backward.
-For example, local elections did not take place every single year.
+For example, local elections (Indicator 6B) did not take place every single year.
+Missing data were imputed using a sophisticated multiple imputation algorithm.
+In some cases, only cross-sectional measurements were available, which were carried forward or backward.
+For example, local elections (Indicator 6B) did not take place every single year.
 Currently not available.
 Currently not available.
 Currently not available.

 Examples / Link with Other Models and Data The Synthetic Population is used as the underlying data source in several SIPHER models.
 These include: (1) dynamic systems model, (2) static and dynamic microsimulation and (3) decision support tool.
 Information covered in the Synthetic Population can be extended by adding additional variables from other data sources.
 These could be datasets that are not publicly available.
 In addition, the SIPHER Synthetic Population can be used to derive more complex concepts such as the ‘Equivalent Income’ - a variable which is calculated using the ‘Equivalent Income Calculator’ method.
 A portfolio of area-level summary indicators on mortality, health, and composite indicators that combine information on mortality and health.
-These indicators can be attached as area-level indicators to the Synthetic Population.
+These indicators can be attached as area-level indicators to the SIPHER Synthetic Population.
 In addition, health measures are used in the Local Authority clustering work, as well as in the Dynamic Systems model.
-The data set is currently used in a k-means clustering machine learning study.
+The dataset is currently used in a k-means clustering machine learning study.
 The primary aim of this study is to identify clusters of similar local authorities and to examine the association of each cluster with a number of health outcomes.
 In another application, we explore the association between Quality-Adjusted Life Expectancy (QALE) and indicators of economic inclusion.
+The dataset relies on the SIPHER Synthetic Population for 8/13 of the inclusive economy indicators.
+It also includes several demographic and wellbeing indicators in the form of the Shortform-12 (SF-12) measures, physical and mental components scores (PCS and MCS).
 The estimated parameters can be used to calculate an equivalent income variable in the Synthetic Population.
 The estimated inequality aversion parameter is used to identify the optimal trade-off between maximising wellbeing and reducing inequality in the decision support tools.
 Currently not available.

 Software Requirements Requires a software that can handle the size of the data file, such as R or Python.
 An interactive Rshiny dashboard allows a code-free exploration of an aggregated version: https://sipherdashboard.sphsu.gla.ac.uk/ Requires a software that can handle the size of the data file, such as R or Python Requires a software that loads data, such as Excel, R, or Python.
+Access SIPHER Inclusive Economy Dataset Interactive Map - https://www.gla.ac.uk/research/az/sipher/products/inclusiveeconomydataset/ieinteractivemap/#d.en.1054750.
+Requires a software that loads data, such as Excel, R, or Python.
 Access SIPHER Inclusive Economy Dataset Interactive Map - https://www.gla.ac.uk/research/az/sipher/products/inclusiveeconomydataset/ieinteractivemap/#d.en.1054750 The main choice data and respondent background variables are saved in Stata and require a software that can read in Stata files.
 The main trade-off data and respondent background variables are saved in Stata and require a software that can read in Stata files.
 Currently saved in Stata and requires a software that can read in Stata files.

 Data Requirements / Restrictions The SIPHER Synthetic Population is available for full indeopendent use via the UK Data Service’s Curated Data Collection.
 To set up the SIPHER Synthetic Population, it is required to link the synthetic population file (UK Data Service ID: SN9277) with Understanding Society survey data (UK Data Service ID: SN6614) - as is typically done for area-level linkages of surveys.
 Both datasets are subject to the General End-User License Agreement terms and conditions, and can be downloaded without any costs directly from the website of UK Data Service.
 For key indicators such as QALE, Life Expectancy, and Lifespan Variation it is planned that a final version of the dataset and the underlying code will be made publicly available.
 In order to fully reproduce health measures requiring the Synthetic Population, access to the Synthetic Population is required.
-The final data set is available as an open access resource.
+The final dataset is available as an open access resource.
+The final dataset is available as an open access resource.
 Currently not available.
 Currently not available.
 Currently not available.

 Data / Code Available Due to the underlying license agreement, the dataset cannot be shared as an open access version.
 However, the dataset can be downloaded through the UK Data Service website, after acceptance of the General End-User license terms and conditions: https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9277#!/details In addition, we have made a wealth of supplementary material available, documenting creation, validation, linkage, and exploration of the dataset: https://reshare.ukdataservice.ac.uk/856754/ Work in progress, final dataset will be made publicly available.
 Pipeline of code for estimation of Quality-Adjusted Life Expectancy (QALE) is available.
-The final dataset and additional documentation are publicly available via the Open Science Foundation: https://osf.io/vnsur/ Currently not available.
+The final dataset and additional documentation are publicly available via the Open Science Framework: https://osf.io/vnsur/.
+The final dataset and additional documentation are publicly available via the Open Science Framework: https://osf.io/s24ye/.
+Currently not available.
 Currently not available.
 Currently not available.
 The dataset will be archived.
 There is no associated code.

 Training We have provided a comprehensiv, open access User Guide for our SIPHER Synthertic Population.
 The User Guide provides background information and explains how to setup up the data and analyse it swiftly: https://doc.ukdataservice.ac.uk/doc/9277/mrdoc/pdf/9277_user_guide_r4_clean.pdf Online pipeline example via GitHub.
-The data is accompanied by a comprehensive data dictionary which provides context to all included variables.
+The data is accompanied by a comprehensive data dictionary which provides context relating to all variables included.
+The data is accompanied by a comprehensive data dictionary which provides context relating to all variables included.
 Currently not available.
 Currently not available.
 Currently not available.

 Contact